Skip to main content

 The best type of painkiller depends on what type of pain you have and the cause of your pain.

-If tramadol does not get rid of your pain, or starts to work less well, talk to your doctor.
+If tramadol does not get rid of your pain, or it's not helping as well as it used to, talk to your doctor.

 Will it affect my contraception?